pronique/CakePHP-ProUtils-Plugin/readme.md

 You will need to create an adjacent Model and table to use this behavior.
-So if you wanted to track revision changes to the Model User, create the Model UserRev and the table user_revs.
-The revisions table should contain a user_id column and for performance this column should be indexed.
-Another example, for Model Post, create the Model PostRev and the table post_revs with the int column post_id (indexed).
+So if you wanted to track revision changes to the Model User, create the Model UserRevision and the table user_revisions.
+The user_revisions table should contain a user_id column and for performance this column should be indexed.
+Another example, for Model Post, create the Model PostRevision and the table post_revisions with the int column post_id (indexed).

 I plan to add the following features to Revisionable in the near future.